FredrikMeyer/JoinOfHexagonsAndCalabiYauThreefolds/thesis/README.md

 # Joins of hexagons and Calabi-Yau threefolds

 This is the source code of my thesis for the degree of Philosophiae Doctor.
-The PDF file is [here][main.pdf].
+The PDF file is [here](main.pdf).

 ## Abstract